 Create Specific Boundaries

 I have some very strict boundaries.
 I don’t check my email during break.
-That is a hard and fast rule, but I do like to spend the last few days of the semester or the first few days of break getting my schoolhouse in order.
+That is a hard and fast rule, but I do like to spend the last few days of the semester or the first few days of the break getting my schoolhouse in order.
 My favorite tool is the semester checklist.

 You can trust me because I didn’t do this for years.
 I started each new semester with frustration and some of it was brought on by myself.
 Where I worked we did a week of professional development and meetings before classes started.
 That meant that unless you did some crap outside of your time at work you were behind when the semester started.
 Every.
 Single.
 Semester.
 When you feel like people are taking advantage, it can be really hard to keep frustration at bay.